 Refugees and IDPs: According to UNHCR, there were 8,635 refugees and 2,187 asylum seekers originating from Kenya in July 2014.
 Kenya hosted 537,021 refugees, 32,751 asylum seekers, and 20,000 stateless persons.
 Most refugees in Kenya are from Somalia; others are from South Sudan, Ethiopia, and elsewhere.

 2013 According to Amnesty International, an estimated 200 people were reported killed during inter-communal fighting throughout the year in the Tana River area.
 An additional 67 people were killed by suspected al-Shabaab members during a terrorist attack on a wealthy shopping centre in Nairobi in September.
 Aon Risk Management reported that there were a total of 38 terrorist attacks in Kenya throughout the year.

-Refugees: Kenya hosts the largest number of refugees in eastern Africa, which include internally displaced Kenyans and hundreds of thousands of Somalis.
+Refugees and IDPs: Kenya hosts the largest number of refugees in eastern Africa, which include internally displaced Kenyans and hundreds of thousands of Somalis.
 According to the UNHCR there were 8,759 Kenyan refugees in other countries in 2013, and 550,506 refugees residing in Kenya, mostly in Dadaab, one of the largest refugee camps in the world.

 2012 Estimates suggest between 335 and 420 conflict deaths during the year.
 Media reports indicated that between 85 and 100 government military, paramilitary, and police personnel were killed across the country including more than 40 police reportedly killed by suspected cattle raiders in the Suguta Valley.
 Between 100 and 120 civilians were killed by grenade and IED attacks, most in the volatile North Eastern Province.
 Between 150 and 200 deaths were attributed to tribal violence, notably in the Tania River, Moyale, and Samburu districts.